 There are no standard screening tests for sarcoma.
 A doctor should examine any unusual or new lumps or bumps that are growing to make sure it is not cancer.
 Sarcoma is rare.
 This makes it important to talk with a doctor who has experience with this type of cancer if sarcoma is suspected.

 A diagnosis of sarcoma is made by a combination of clinical examination by a doctor and imaging tests.
 It is confirmed by the results of a biopsy.
-In addition to a physical examination, the following tests may be used to diagnose sarcoma:
+In addition to a physical examination, some of the following tests may be used to diagnose sarcoma:

 A benign and a cancerous tumor may look different on imaging tests, such as an x-ray.
 In general, a benign tumor has round, smooth, well-defined borders.
-A cancerous tumor has irregular, poorly defined edges.
+A cancerous tumor usually has irregular, poorly defined edges.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 Typically, if an x-ray suggests cancer, the doctor will order other imaging tests.
 X-ray is particularly useful for bone sarcomas .